Veteran Service Dog Capital Campaign WDFV

 Absolutely!
 Volunteers are the backbone of our organization and we will continue to rely on volunteers to train happy, healthy, and confident dogs for our training program.
 Our campus will provide a place for volunteers to bring dogs if they are going on vacation or if the dog needs extra attention for a short period of time.
 It will also provide a place for volunteers, staff, and Heroes to gather for continuing education workshops.
-Dogs in advanced training will also have a place to stay while working with our staff trainers as they refine the essential skills they will need before they can be placed with their life-time partner.
-The campus will also be a place for volunteers to come to help with short-term tasks such as grooming and assembling canine care kits for our service dog trainers and Heroes.
+Dogs in advanced training will also have a place to stay while working with our staff trainers as they refine the essential skills they will need before they can be placed with their life partner.
+The campus will also be a place for volunteers to help with short-term tasks such as grooming and assembling canine care kits for our service dog trainers and Heroes.

 Will the dogs feel comfortable and secure on campus?

 Our values remain the same as always, with a "Dogs First" approach to our work.
 Having a permanent campus will further the comfort and care of our dogs by providing a home base for our dedicated volunteers, staff, and Heroes.
 The Cabin will be designed for maximum dog comfort.
 The kennel will be painted in warm colors, furnished with clean bedding, have access to natural light and dedicated outdoor space, and provide plenty of places for socialization and supervised play.
 Our staff will start each day by bringing a dog to their office and taking them outside regularly to dedicated play yards.
 We will also have caretakers on-site 24/7 and live-feed cameras that will allow for remote monitoring across the campus.

-How will have a campus benefit W.D.F.V. 's Veterans?
+How will a campus benefit W.D.F.V. 's Veterans?